 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is an infection caused by the varicella virus.
+is a disease caused by the varicella virus.
 Chickenpox is spread when an infected person coughs or sneezes.
-It is also spread when you touch the fluid that comes out of chickenpox blisters.
+It is also spread when someone touches the fluid that comes out of chickenpox blisters.

 Common signs and symptoms:

 A rash usually appears on your child's chest, back, and scalp first.
 The rash then spreads to the arms and legs.
 It begins as itchy, red bumps.
 The bumps form blisters that are filled with fluid.
 The blisters then break and crust over.
 New blisters may continue to form for up to 4 days.
 It takes about 2 weeks for all the crusts and scabs to fall off.
 Your child may also have any of the following: